Sociology of Law

 Quantum Legal Theory

 - Schroeder, Jeanne L. (2000) “The Four Discourses of Law: A Lacanian Analysis of Legal Practice and Scholarship” Texas Law Review.
-79:15 (OPTIONAL)
+79:15 (OPTIONAL - good example of using Lacanian Discourse Analysis)

 - Mannhein, Karl. (draft paper) "Quantum Constitutionalism" (Youtube link)